hemmecke/fricas/README.md

 ## Caveats

-With SBCL, you will need to increase the original dynamic space size (thanks to Qian Yun who noticed that with the introduction of the RootSimplification package), so, if your SBCL uses the original dynamic space size, increase it at configure time with <code>./configure --with-lisp='sbcl --dynamic-space-size=2048'</code> or whatever you want as dynamic space size.
+With SBCL, you will need to increase the original dynamic space size, so, if your SBCL uses the original dynamic space size, increase it at configure time with <code>./configure --with-lisp='sbcl --dynamic-space-size=2048'</code> or whatever you want as dynamic space size.
 For more information, see the [SBCL documentation](https://www.sbcl.org/manual/index.html) or the INSTALL file.

-Julia support with SBCL seems to be erratic, depending of the Julia version used.
-The 1.10.0 version seems to have solved problems related to memory management interactions with SBCL, but since Julia 1.10.1, problems occur again.
-So use Clozure CL or, imperatively, use Julia-1.10.0 with SBCL.
-I need to further investigate differences between those versions.
+Julia support with SBCL is erratic, depending on the Julia version used.
+The 1.10.0 version seems to have solved problems related to memory management interactions with SBCL, but with Julia 1.10.1 and 1.10.2 problems occur again.
+Note that with Julia 1.11.0-alpha2, FriCAS seems to work fine.
+More work needs to be done in this regards.
+So use Clozure CL or, imperatively, use a version of Julia that is known to be compatible.